OneUptime/oneuptime/kubernetes/mongo-operations.md

 **Step 1:** Expose Mongodb over the internet on source cluster.

+Run these on source cluster:

 Example:

 ```
 # Delete audit logs (optional, but recommended)

-kubectl exec -it fi-mongodb-primary-0 bash
+sudo kubectl exec -it fi-mongodb-primary-0 bash
 mongo
 use fyipedb
 db.auth('fyipe', 'password')